apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-8-10: Basic HSCMI1 functionality (with DMA) has been verified.
         Most testing is needed to assure that this is a stable solution.
+      2013-8-11: HSMCI0 is more finicky.
+Usually there is no card communcation and I get timeouts.
+But if I remove and re-insert the card it few times, sometimes communication is successfully and the card behaves normally.
+I suspected an electro-mechanical issue but but now think there is more to the problem than that.
+      2013-8-11: I see another problem doing card insertion and card removal testing.
+When there is a lot of debug output, the system locks up.
+        I have traced to this the debug output itself.
+The debug output from the device driver interferes with normal serial port operation and prevents NSH from receiving data.
+There is no issue when the debug output is suppressed and card insertial and removal works as expected (at least on the HSMCI1 microSD slot).

   ostest:
     This configuration directory, performs a simple OS test using